Dzoukr/SAFEr.Template/README.md

 ### Server

-- 🔥 Now with support for Azure Functions instead of Giraffe!
 - Giraffe instead of Saturn as default
 - Startup class used for ASP.NET setup
 - Application split into more files with separate `WebApp` module